Improved null tests of $\Lambda$CDM and FLRW in light of DESI DR2: Results

 The same disadvantage is present in diagnostics $C_1,\cdots, C_5$, while diagnostics $D_1, D_2$ suffer from 3 other disadvantages (see \autoref{table:diagnostics}).
 Hence we focus on $A_2$, $A_3$, $B_1$, and $B_2$.

-The reconstructed $A_2$ is presented in \autoref{fig:A2}, using DESI DR2 BAO + PantheonPlus + CMB and SDSS-IV + PantheonPlus + CMB combinations of data.
-The best-fit values of $(\Omega_{\rm m0},w_0,w_a)$ parameters are $(0.3114,-0.838,-0.62)$ and $(0.3161,-0.881,-0.48)$ for DESI DR2 BAO + PantheonPlus + CMB and SDSS-IV + PantheonPlus + CMB, respectively.
+The reconstructed $A_2$ is presented in \autoref{fig:A2}, using DESI DR2 BAO + PantheonPlus + CMB and SDSS + PantheonPlus + CMB combinations of data.
+The best-fit values of $(\Omega_{\rm m0},w_0,w_a)$ parameters are $(0.3114,-0.838,-0.62)$ and $(0.3161,-0.881,-0.48)$ for DESI DR2 BAO + PantheonPlus + CMB and SDSS + PantheonPlus + CMB, respectively.
 For this diagnostic, we know the exact value, $A_2=1$, for the $\Lambda$CDM model, so we can measure the deviations of this model from the reconstructed mean.
 At higher redshifts ($z\gtrsim1$), the deviations are around 1 to 1.5$\sigma$ for DESI DR2 BAO + PantheonPlus + CMB.
 At lower redshifts, deviation increases with decreasing redshift and at $z=0$ it is maximum at more than $3\sigma$.
-For SDSS-IV + PantheonPlus + CMB, the deviations are $\sim2\sigma$ at redshifts close to $z=0$ and $z=2$, while in between, the deviations are $<1\sigma$.
+For SDSS + PantheonPlus + CMB, the deviations are $\sim2\sigma$ at redshifts close to $z=0$ and $z=2$, while in between, the deviations are $<1\sigma$.
+We observe that, at lower redshifts, the red lines show larger deviations compared to the blue lines.
+This indicates that the deviations are more significant in the flat $w_0w_a$CDM model than in the GP-based predictions.
+Notably, these deviations in the flat $w_0w_a$CDM model are consistent with the DESI DR2 BAO results for the same model and the same combination of data.

+To complete the discussion of the $A_2$ results, we also consider the DES-Y5 supernova dataset \citep{DES:2024jxu} as an alternative to PantheonPlus.
+In \autoref{fig:A2_DES5}, we show the $A_2$ diagnostic for the combination DESI DR2 BAO + DES-Y5 + CMB.
+Comparing the left panel of \autoref{fig:A2} with \autoref{fig:A2_DES5}, we find that the deviations are similar at higher redshifts.
+However, at lower redshifts, the deviations are significantly larger for the DESI DR2 BAO + DES-Y5 + CMB case compared to DESI DR2 BAO + PantheonPlus + CMB.
+For DESI DR2 BAO + DES-Y5 + CMB, the deviation exceeds $3\sigma$ at low redshift, reaching nearly $4\sigma$ near $z = 0$.
+This behavior is consistent with the trends reported in the DESI DR2 BAO main results.